Jeff Goldblum: Career

 He made a guest appearance on Sesame Street in 1990 as Bob's long-lost brother Minneapolis (parody of Indiana Jones), in a sketch where Big Bird's friend Mr. Snuffleupagus had "the golden cabbage of Snuffertiti" hidden in his cave.
 He has appeared on Tom Goes to the Mayor, The Colbert Report, Tim and Eric Awesome Show Great Job! and Portlandia.

 In September 2006, it was announced that Goldblum was one of the founding members of a new theater company in New York called The Fire Dept.

 Goldblum replaced Chris Noth as a senior detective on Law & Order: Criminal Intent.
 In the series, Goldblum plays Detective Zack Nichols.
 In August 2010, media outlets reported that Goldblum had decided not to return to Criminal Intent due to persistent concerns about the program's future.

 In 2014, Goldblum's jazz band, the Mildred Snitzer Orchestra, performed weekly at the Carlyle Hotel.
 Also in 2014, he appeared in an episode of Last Week Tonight parodying his role in Law & Order.
 In 2016, he reprised his role of David Levinson in Independence Day: Resurgence, the sequel to Roland Emmerich's 1996 alien invasion/disaster film Independence Day.

 In November 2015, he joined the ensemble cast of Shane Carruth's stalled film The Modern Ocean.
 Goldblum played The Grandmaster in the Marvel superhero film Thor: Ragnarok (2017).
 He reprised his role as Dr. Ian Malcolm in Jurassic World: Fallen Kingdom (2018) and Jurassic World Dominion (2022); with these films, Goldblum tied with BD Wong for the most appearances out of all the cast members in the franchise.

 On May 29, 2018, Billboard reported that he had been signed by Decca Records to record a studio album for release later in the year.
 The Capitol Studios Sessions, the debut with the Mildred Snitzer Orchestra, duly appeared on November 9, 2018.
 This was followed a year later by I Shouldn't Be Telling You This, with the band having played Glastonbury that summer.
 The band's third release, Plays Well with Others, was released on March 24, 2023.

 In July 2018, a 25 ft (7.6m) statue of Goldblum was erected next to London's Tower Bridge as a temporary installation in order to mark 25 years since the release of Jurassic Park.
 At Disney's D23 Expo in 2019, Disney announced the show The World According to Jeff Goldblum would feature Goldblum and be available at the launch of the Disney+ streaming service on November 12, 2019.

 Goldblum was the subject of the 2021 biography Because He's Jeff Goldblum (Penguin Random House), written by Washington Post features writer Travis M. Andrews.
 In October 2022, it was reported that Goldblum was in final talks to play the Wizard in the two-part film adaptation of the musical Wicked.
 His role in the film was confirmed on December 8, 2022.

+He released Night Blooms, a collaborative jazz album with The Mildred Snitzer Orchestra, in June 2026.